mapbender/mapbender-documentation/en/functions/backend/source.rst

 .. image:: ../../../figures/source_wms.png
      :scale: 80

 Load sources
 ------------

-.. tip:: You should check your capabilties document in your browser before uploading the service.
+.. tip:: It is important to check the service before uploading it to Mapbender: to do that, open the getCapabilities-Request in your browser.

-#.
 To upload a source, click on ``Add source``:

 * **Type**: Mandatory service type selection (OGC WMS or OGC WMTS / TMS).